chauhuynh97/chauhuynh97.github.io/_pages/fun.md

   - /Funny
 ---

 Salt Lake City is a great place to live if you enjoy the outdoors.
 I try to get outside at least a couple of times a week even if it is just for a hike or some climbing.
-Here are a couple of pictures to highlight some of these escapades.
+Here are a few pictures to highlight some of these escapades.
 ## Rock Climbing
 ![Climbing in the Wasatch](https://michaelmathen.github.io/images/top_rope.jpg)